unrealwork/axibase-collector/updating-collector.md

-# UPDATING AXIBASE COLLECTOR
+# Updaing Axibase Collector

-Execute the following steps to Axibase Collector to the latest revision:
+Follow these steps to upgrade Axibase Collector to the latest revision:

-* Download Axibase Collector from the URL provided by Axibase Support.
-* Copy the archive to the server where Axibase Collector is installed.
+* Download Axibase Collector `.tar.gz` archive to the server where collector is installed.

 * Stop collector process:
 ```sh